 Aliud etiam maximum disturibum et inconveniens in tota Christianitate illico introduxit idem papa Alexander, quia in multis literis suis praefatum dominum Wenceslaum regem Bohemiae statim incepit nominare Regem Romanorum, supradicto domino Ruptero rege, qui in possessione tunc fuit regni Romani, ad hoc non vocato vel citato et nullo contra eum premisso processu.
 Et idem dominus Rupertus multum aegre ferens dicti domini Alexandri obedienciam propterea in ipsa Germania per plurimum turbavit conquerendo vehementer de ipso domino papa omnibus principibus et aliis potentibus de iniuria et violentia sibi facta, ut eius verba sonabant.

-Luckily for the adherents of the Council of Pisa and Cardinal Baldassare Cossa, King Rupert died shortly after Pope Alexander [Baronius-Theiner 27, sub anno 1410, no. 1, p.
+Luckily for the adherents of the Council of Pisa and for Cardinal Baldassare Cossa, King Rupert died shortly after Pope Alexander [Baronius-Theiner 27, sub anno 1410, no. 1, p.
 300].

 Unluckily for Malatesta, Bologna and northern Tuscany had been placed by Pope Benedict XI in the hands of Baldassare Cossa, who was now a Cardinal, and he had managed to build himself a more-or-less independent principality centered on his Legateship of Bologna, as Pope Gregory stumbled from one maladroit action to another under the influence of his nephews.
-He had broken with Gregory, of course, by signing the call of the Cardinals for a General Council on August 30, 1408 [Martenè et Durand VII, 803-808], and Gregory had, of course, excommunicated him along with the others.
+Cossa had broken with Gregory, of course, by signing the call of the Cardinals for a General Council on August 30, 1408 [Martenè et Durand VII, 803-808], and Gregory had, of course, excommunicated him along with the others.
 His opposition to Gregory had profound practical effects on Gregory's grip on central Italy.
 Gregory's opinion of him had been published to the world [Baronius-Theiner sub anno 1408, nos. lxvi, p.
 227]:

 Hos tamen tempore et malitia longe ante praecessit iniquitatis alumnus, et perditionis filius damnatus Baldassar Cossa olim S. Eustachii diaconus cardinalis, qui tyrannice sub mentito nomine legationis nostras et sanctae Romanae Ecclesiae terras occupans, odiis et errorum furiis debacchatus fere per annum ante recessum olim cardinalium praedictorum de Luca studuit per nonnullos ad hoc invitatos, et falsitatibus informatos, nos perjurii et schismatis maculis infamare, et fecit quantum potuit ad hoc contra nos publice divulgari, successive sollicitans adversus nos insurgere cardinales, praelatos, principes, communitates et alias privatas personas, inter quos praecipue mendaciis, precibus, pretio ac pollicitationibus seduxit Petrum de Candia tunc Basilicae XII Apostolorum, et Joannem, timorem eidem incutiendo, tunc S. Crucis in Jerusalem presbyteros cardinales, ut sibi caeterisque rebellibus et schismaticis adhaererent.
 Nec his malis contentus excsecrabilia quaedam mandata poenalia fecit, ne quis nos papam diceret aut scriberet, arma nostra in nostrum et Sedis Apostolicae opprobrium turpiter et manifeste de locis publicis et privatis faciens deleri et captivari jubens: nuntios nostros et quamplures ad curiam adventantes perturbavit, et pecuniis et bonis aliis spoliavit, praecludens omnem viam, quam potuit, ne litterae nostrae per nos de indicto Concilio generali, et aliis veritatibus edocendis ad praelatos, principes et communitates, eorumque ad nos pervenirent.

 Through his agents in Bologna, Malatesta was in contact with Cardinal Baldassare Cossa.
-As in the previous year, he had ambassadors at the Papal court, one ecclesiastical person and one layman, a Bishop and a lawyer.
+As in the previous year, he had ambassadors at the Papal court, one ecclesiastical person and one layman—a Bishop and a lawyer.
 Each would have his own entrée and his own manner of presentation and argumentation.
 In 1409 the ambassadors had been Paul, Bishop of Cervi, and Johannes de Petra-Longa.
 In 1410, Paul of Cervi continued to serve, but the lawyer was Marcus de Veruculo.

 Paul, as he himself explains in a letter to Carlo, he had left Bologna on Sunday morning, May 4, and was on the road toward when he heard of the death of Pope Alexander.
 He rushed to get back to Bologna, where he arrived near sunset, and had a meeting with Cardinal Cossa.
 He spoke with the Cardinal in terms of instructions which he had already received from Carlo.
 Evidently the two were in frequent communication during the Pope's final illness, and had various contingency plans ready.
 Paul began by suggesting that the cardinals were not happy with each other, and that, if led by their livor, they might well elect the wrong person to be pope.
 Such a person might well be hostile to Cardinal Cossa, which might lead to dissension and impede rather than advance the cause of unity in the Church.
 It might be better not to proceed to a new election.
 Cossa replied that he would gladly do it, if he could see a possible means (respondit quod libenter hoc faceret, si modum videret possibilem).
 Paul noted that Malatesta's suggestions would be a good plan.
 Cossa, however, remarked that the Way of the Council would take too long, and that even the Way of Renunciation (which he thought a good plan) was impeded by the impossibility of finding a common meeting ground.
 Cossa pointed out that Gregory was in the hands of King Ladislaus, who would never let him go.
 The Cardinals wanted no other course than to go forward with the election, because, in their view, without a Pope they had no incomes.
-Members of the curia were going to go off because of the same shortage of funds.
+Members of the Curia were going to go off because of the same shortage of funds.
 He also pointed out that they would lose Rome, which they currently held, if there were no Pope; likewise, that it would be a disaster for King Louis d' Anjou, who was shortly to arrive with a large army.
 His activities were supposed to be accomplished in the name of the Papacy (and it would look strange if there were no Pope for him to follow).
 The Bishop and the Cardinal parted, each sticking to his own positions.
 None of the Cardinals, the Bishop concludes, has given an indication of whom he would vote for.
 But Cossa, he thought, was genuinely afraid that a rival would be elected.
 Cossa was also worried about what the Bolognese would do; he had given them to understand that the Curia would reside in Bologna.
 The Cardinals were worried as well, and had approached the Lord of Imola with a view toward holding the Conclave there.
 Cossa thought they had done so in fear of intimidation (impressio) in Bologna.

 It is apparent that Cossa is being quite straightforward with Bishop Paul, except perhaps in the matter of the opinions of the other cardinals as to where their votes might go.
 He surely had some ideas, and was equally surely working to mold their opinions.
 But Malatesta was a supporter of Gregory XII, by whom Cossa had been excommunicated and deprived.
 Nonetheless, he seems to have considered Pope Gregory to be the true pope (inquit ipse suo utens vocabulo, quod errorius quem Gregorium M. V. in verum et summum pontificem tenet)—or so he said.
+Cossa was certainly not prepared to be entirely frank with Bishop Paul or Carlo Malatesta.

 Carlo Malatesta's reply survives.
 He comments, point by point, on Bishop Paul's report, mostly congratulating himself on his own sagacity and moral rectitude.
 He wants it understood that he is sincerely in favor of solving the problem of three popes and ending the Schism.
 He is opposed to the Conciliar solution, but believes that a formula can be found, to which Pope Gregory will agree.
 And in fact both Bishop Paul and the lawyer Marcus de Veruculo have a copy of his latest plan, which the Cardinals are to be made thoroughly aware of.
 As to the Cardinals and their financial problems, he quotes the Gospels, "Consider the lilies of the field."
 They should not, he says piously, consider their private ambitions ahead of the welfare of Christianity (privatas ambitiones publicae Christianorum rei praeponere).